 The Llorosa (Puerto Rican Tanager) Project: tracking every fragile person

 In the immediate aftermath of Hurricane Maria, people could not find their loved ones because the electronic communication networks were completely destroyed.
 The purpose of the Llorosa Project is to be able to find and track fragile persons under all circumstances, including the failure of major infrastructure.
 The Llorosa Project is named after the Puerto Rican Tanager, a small, fragile bird endemic to Puerto Rico.

 This is a combined data science/computer science project.
 It involves both abstract algorithmics and practical mapping.

-Suppose there's a network of nodes (llorosas) that all have positions.
-Each llorosa can report its position at particular point in time to a network it's part of it.
+Suppose there’s a network of nodes (llorosas) that all have positions.
+Each llorosa can report its position at a particular point in time to a network it’s part of.
 One can imagine an initial state in which every llorosa is part of a single network.

 Now, imagine that the network is attacked in some way, for example by being cut, forming two disconnected networks.
 In an extreme case, a single llorosa may be completely isolated from all others.
 The fundamental goal of the Llorosa Project is to keep all nodes connected to the net, so that all people have access to first responders.

 When the network is divided, each connected net continues to be able to obtain updated information of its connected nodes, but loses contact with all others.
 A network is restored by taking a physical action in the real world.
 The last-known location of the other nodes provides a valuable guide to the restoration of the network.
 For example, a radio may be situated midway between the closest nodes of the two meshes, as computed from their last known locations.